Bikeman868/NPL/docs/SYNTAX.md

 field, or the `...` operator and a message reference.
 The second part is an expression that is evaluated to provide the value for that field.

-The message reference can be the reserved word `message` (to refer to the message that was captured by the `accept` statement) an identifier associated with an `await` statement, a `var` or `const` that contains a message reference, or a field within any message that is itself a message.
+The message reference can be any identifier that refers to a message, and can be the identifier from the `accept` statement, an identifier associated with an `await` statement, a `var` or `const` that contains a message reference, or a field within any message that is itself a message.

 Inside the `context` scope block you can set the context of the new message.
 By default new messages will inherit